 Nem Khao

-Crispy-rice salad pre-formed into balls or lettuce wraps — the portable cousin of nam khao, Vientiane party food.
+Crispy-rice salad pre-formed into one-bite balls or lettuce wraps — the portable, party-friendly way to serve nam khao, Vientiane's communal rice-ball salad.

 Golf-ball-sized bundles of crispy rice, sour pork crumbles, peanuts, herbs, often wrapped in butter-lettuce leaf.
 Bite-through-then-stuff motion: crunch up front, herb cool, fish-sauce-funk depth, raw shallot fire at the back.
 Eaten with fingers, two bites per ball.